Semirsmajlovic/Resources/README.md

 ---

 <h2>Network</h3>

-<h4>A compiled list of various network tools, such as whois, port, IP, Phone Geolocation, etc..</h4>
+> A compiled list of various network tools, such as whois, port, IP, Phone Geolocation, etc.

 | Website | Description |
 | --------------|:-------------|
 | [YouGetSignal](https://www.yougetsignal.com/) | Check Ports, IP, Geolocator, WHOIS and various other things. <br /><br /> Tags: `whois` `ip` `domain` `geolocator` `phone` |

 ---

 <h2>Focus & Concentration</h3>

-<h4>A compiled list of various website resources that help ease the mind and shift you into focus.</h4>
+> A compiled list of various website resources that help ease the mind and shift you into focus.

 | Website | Description |
 | --------------|:-------------|
 | [MindMup](https://www.mindmup.com/) | Create and share amazing mind maps designed to help you focus on your ideas and remove all the distractions while mindmapping. <br /><br /> Tags: `mind` `brainstorming` `focus` `collaborate` |

 ---

 <h2>UI Graphics</h3>

-<h4>Websites and resources for various UI components such as Illustrations, PSD, etc..</h4>
+> Websites and resources for various UI components such as Illustrations, PSD, etc.

 | Website | Description |
 | --------------|:-------------|
 | [StorySet](https://www.storyset.com/) | Customize, animate and download our illustrations to make incredible landing pages, app or presentations. <br /><br /> Tags: `UI` `Illustrations` `Graphics` |

 ---

 <h2>HTML Templates</h3>

-<h4>A compiled list of various HTML templates that can be used for projects.</h4>
+> A compiled list of various HTML templates that can be used for projects.

 | Website | Description |
 | --------------|:-------------|